BenjaminMassey/CIS410Assignment2/README.md

 ## Particle Effect

-Added element that uses particle effect.
+Added a trail to the ghosts that is emitted when they walk.

+Its implemented in the /Assets/Prefabs/Ghost.prefab

+It uses a particle system to create a trail attached to the ghost's tail, to show the player where the ghosts have been walking recently.